kfarjam90/farjam_atumation/Home_assignment/URL_shortener/readme.md

 ### Shortening URLs

-To shorten a URL, send a POST request to `/shorten` with a JSON payload containing the URL you want to shorten.
-Optionally, you can provide a custom shortcode.
-If you don't provide a shortcode, a random one will be generated.
+To shorten a URL, send a POST request to /shorten endpoint with the following JSON payload

 Example: